rezio3/crypto-calculator/README.md

+# Website
+crypto-calculator.prv.pl

+## Description
+Crypto Calculator is a simple project created as a part of my portfolio.
+Application uses API from Coindesk and Coingecko.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).